Azure/azure-rest-api-specs/specification/recoveryservices/resource-manager/readme.md

-# RecoveryServices
+# DataProtection

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for RecoveryServices.
+This is the AutoRest configuration file for DataProtection.

 ---

 ## Getting Started

-To build the SDK for RecoveryServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for DataProtection, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`